Get the Desktop App for Battle.net Now

-If you’d like to test yourself against deadlier foes, enable the “Monster Power” option from the Options menu.
-Then, when you begin a game from the quest selection page, you’ll be able to customize the power of your demonic adversaries from 1 (being the smallest boost to monster power) to 10 (indicating a massive increase that produces insanely difficult foes).
+If you’d like to test yourself against deadlier foes, enable the “Monster Power” option from the Options menu (PC) or choose a “Master” difficulty setting (Console).
+When you begin a game from the quest selection pane, you’ll be able to customize the power of your demonic adversaries – low levels are small, incremental boosts, while higher levels of monster power or master difficulty will produce insanely difficult foes (with commensurate rewards).

 Increasing Monster Power increases all monsters’ health, damage, and other factors.
 It also provides a slight bump to the effectiveness of the Gold Find and Magic Find attributes (over the cap on these attributes).
 The amount of experience you receive for slaying your strengthened foes is also increased.
 Monster Power can be enabled regardless of difficulty mode, character level, or whether you’re playing a public or private game.
 Adjust your game difficulty (and rewards) to your heart’s content.